McNepp/QApplicationContext/README.md

     QApplicationContext* context = new StandardQApplicationContext; // 1

     context -> registerService<QNetworkAccessManager>(); // 2
-    context -> registerService<RestPropFetcher,QNetworkAccessManager>("hamburgWeather"); // 3
+    context -> registerService<RestPropFetcher>("hamburgWeather", service_config{}, QString{"https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10147"}, Dependency<QNetworkAccessManager>{}); // 3

     context -> publish(); // 4

 1. Creates a StandardQApplicationContext on the heap.
 Note that we assign it to a pointer of the interface QApplicationContext.
 This avoids accidental use of non-public API.
 2. Registers a QNetworkAccessManager with the context.
 We are supplying no parameters here, so the component will get an auto-generated name!
 3. Registers a RestPropFetcher with the context.
-Since the constructor requires an argument of type `QNetworkAccessManager*`, we simply supply the type as the second argument to the function.
+Its constructor requires two arguments: the first one being the URL, and the second one being a "placeholder" for the dependencency (a `QNetworkAccessManager*`).
    Everything else is taken care of automatically.
 We assign the name "hamburgWeather" to this service.
 4. The context is published.
 It will instantiate a QNetworkAccessManager first, then a RestPropFetcher, injecting the QNetworkAccessManager.

-However, something is actually missing from the above code: the RestPropFetcher must be configured with a Url before it can be used!
-Let's assume we want to use the Url `"https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10147"`.
-How do we do this?
-The answer is simple: we supply the required property-name and value at registration:

-    context -> registerService<RestPropFetcher,QNetworkAccessManager>("hamburgWeather", {{"url", "https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10147"}});

-Likewise, we could register a second service that will fetch the weather-information for Berlin:

-    context -> registerService<RestPropFetcher,QNetworkAccessManager>("berlinWeather", {{"url", "https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10382"}});

 ## Externalized Configuration